 - Must use an ADFA approved lender.
 Click here for a list of participating lenders.

-- An MCC is not part of the financing package to purchase a home.
-It is an incentive for a first time homebuyer to purchase a home.
+ADFA MCC is not part of the financing package to purchase a home.
+It is an incentive for first-time homebuyers to help them purchase a home.

 Eligible types of loans: